HadiHz88/LU-M1S1-Markdown-Summaries/README.md

-# LU M1S1 - Course Summaries & Resources
+# LU M1S1 - Course Materials, Summaries & Resources

-Hello guys, this is [Hadi](https://www.hadihz.me) A comprehensive collection of summaries, notes, and external resources for Master Year 1, Semester 1 courses at Lebanese University.
-This repository serves as a collaborative resource for students to understand key concepts, study efficiently, and access supplementary learning materials.
+Hi, this is [Hadi](https://www.hadihz.me).
+This repository is a comprehensive collection of **course materials**, summaries, notes, and external resources for Master Year 1, Semester 1 courses at Lebanese University.
+Materials are organized and lightly adjusted when needed to keep a clean structure and make everything easy to pull and update via Git.

 ---